 How We Operate

-The Familial Ovarian Cancer Registry is a resource of Roswell Park Cancer Institute (RPCI), a comprehensive cancer center located in downtown Buffalo, NY.
-To find out more about RPCI, click here.
+The Familial Ovarian Cancer Registry is a resource of Roswell Park Comprehensive Cancer Center, located in downtown Buffalo, NY.
+To find out more about Roswell Park, click here.

-From its inception, RPCI’s mission –to understand, prevent and cure cancer—has remained consistent with the vision of its founder, and, as Dr. Park intended, 100% of the Institute’s resources are devoted to this mission.
+From its inception, Roswell Park’s mission –to understand, prevent and cure cancer—has remained consistent with the vision of its founder, and, as Dr. Park intended, 100% of the Roswell Park’s resources are devoted to this mission.